-Before this result was attained, the earnest advocates of the measure met in mass meetings on several occasions, at which committees were appointed to prepare full information and statistics.
-Prominent citizens of the State from various sections manifested a lively interest in the scheme, and matters were assuming a definite shape for the commencement of the school, as shown by the payment of the amount subscribed by the city of Raleigh, the purchase of a site, &c., when certain events gave a different and broader scope to the work designed to be accomplished.
+Before this result was attained, the earnest advocates of the measure met in 'mass-meetings on several occasions, at which committees were appointed to prepare full information and statistics.
+Prominent citizens of the State from various sections manifested a lively interest in the scheme, and matters were assuming a definite shape for the commencement of the school, as shown by the payment of the amount subscribed by the city of Raleigh, the purchase of a site, etc., when certain events gave a different and broader scope to the work designed to be accomplished.

 Two large meetings of the farmers of North Carolina were held in Raleigh, respectively on the 18th and 26th of January, 1887.
-The first of these meetings, among other things, resolved that the farmers ought to have an agricultural college; and further, that the interest on the land-scrip fund should be given for a part of its support.
-The second meeting, with representatives from forty counties, reiterated the resolution referred to as passed by the convention of lanuary 18th, and also considered favorably a proposal of

-January 18th, and also considered lavorably a proposal of the city of Raleigh to combine the industrial school with the desired agricultural college, offering the funds already in hand, with whatever the Legislature might provide for such an institution.
+The first of these meetings, among other things, resolved that the farmers ought to have an agricultural college; and further, that the interest on the land scrip fund should be given for a part of its support.
+The second meeting, with representatives from forty counties, reiterated the resolution referred to as passed by the convention of January 18th, and also considered favorably a proposal of the city of Raleigh to combine the industrial school with the desired agricultural college, offering the funds already in hand, with whatever the Legislature might provide, for such an institution.